-Amber W. about 3 years ago from Cordova, TN
+Amber W. over 3 years ago from Cordova, TN

 I want my son to grow up to be like the hero in this clip.
 All star atheletes should take it upon themselves to step in and do the right thing when someone is bullied.
 They have the power of being admired.
 They owe it to all of us to also shine outside of their sports arenas.

-Anke, Z. about 3 years ago from Spring Texas
+Anke, Z. over 3 years ago from Spring Texas

 Your TV spot moved me to tears.
 I only wish we could broadcast this in all of our schools to show that it wouldn't take much to make a difference.
 A small act of kindness can encourage others to do the same...let's stop the bullying!!!

-Teresa H. about 3 years ago from Mifflinburg PA
+Teresa H. over 3 years ago from Mifflinburg PA

 Just watched the "Reaching out" ad on TV, of the girl being spurned ,

-Ngwasi M. C. about 3 years ago from Bamenda - Cameroon
+Ngwasi M. C. over 3 years ago from Bamenda - Cameroon

 I have seen this on TV and It's just such a wonderful message that we have to "Pass It On" =}